annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 date: 2020-03-29
 project_date: 2020-06-03T23:00:00.000+00:00
 thumbnail: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/tomorrow_trumbnail.png
-title: Tomorrow - Life is too short to lose time
+title: Tomorrow.
+Life is too short to lose time
 intro: In the UK, we spend on average 50 days per year on screens.
 But is this time really relevant?
 We all have dreams on our bucket list that we always postpone because tomorrow will be a better day.
 Through this project, I wanted to create an app to